Experience the Season of the Heart

 • Absolutely!
 Here’s some language to get you started:

 Hi!
 I just signed up for a free 4-week journey of forgiveness called the Season of the Heart by At The Well.
-I think it would be really meaningful to do it together in the lead-up to the High Holidays!
+I think it would be really meaningful to do it together and prepare for the High Holidays!
 Here’s the link: theseasonoftheheart.com